carolrizzi/CraftContext/README.md

 Downloading and Running
 -----------------------

-The complete package of CraftContext v12.11 can be download in [here](https://github.com/downloads/carolrizzi/CraftContext/CraftContext.12.11.zip).
+The complete package of CraftContext v12.11 can be download [here](https://github.com/downloads/carolrizzi/CraftContext/CraftContext.12.11.zip).
 This zip file contains all the needed executable and libraries for running both server and client of CraftContext.
 See the README file inside the package for detailed running instructions.

 Projects
 --------